Chile related data data guide

 Found at the southwest end of the southamerican continent, with over 6,400 miles long territory, Chile fits in between two natural bounderies; the Andes mountains and the Pacific ocean.

-Of spanish oficial language, the chilean population exceeds 15 million since 2002.
+Of spanish official language, the chilean population exceeds 17 million since 2012.
 Actually in Santiago, its capital, live more than 6 million people.

-Chile is a country with sovereignty in three continents; 290,000 square miles in south america, 480,000 square miles in Antartica, and the Eastern Island (isla de Pascua), the Juan Fernandez archipelago and four separete islands: San Félix, San Ambrosio, Salas and Gómez, over Oceanía.
+Chile is a country with sovereignty in three continents; 290,000 square miles in south america, 480,000 square miles in Antartica, and the Eastern Island (isla de Pascua), the Juan Fernandez archipelago (Robinson Crusoe) and four separate islands: San Félix, San Ambrosio, Salas and Gómez over Oceanía.
+Flag, Emblem, National Anthem, Official Time.

 ECONOMY